charles19132/copper/README.md

 3. Save the file.

 4. If needed, you can edit the `mkdir -p` line in `build.sh` to create the directories needed for your component (for example, `/etc`).

+## Changing compiler flags

+You can edit the `build.sh` script and add your own flags if needed.